 Capacity Building Program

-"From the business aspect of it, as an artist we are running our own businesses and Potlatch definitely helped me put that all into perspective."
+"As an artist we are running our own businesses and Potlatch Fund definitely helped me put that all into perspective."
 Toma Villa, Yakama (Native Arts Cohort)

 "Potlach Fund has done a very good job of advocating for Natives and the work that we all do, and the people I have worked with in the cohort have become family."
 Gerri Smalls, Northern Cheyenne